Richard Bruhn: Bruhn's move into the auto-sector

 On 7 May 1945 Bruhn left Chemnitz, along with many of his fellow citizens.
 Although the area had been liberated by the American army, it had already been agreed between the victor powers under the Potsdam Agreement that the entire region would fall within the Soviet Occupation Zone and many Germans fled to the western part of Germany at this time.
 Bruhn, who had been a member of the Nazi Party during the Hitler years, was interned by the British.
 He underwent the denazification process.
 As an Auto Union director he accepted his share of the responsibility for the employment of prisoners of war at the company's plants during the war, but he was nevertheless released, and by the end of 1945 had been able to relocate to Ingolstadt in Bavaria (which was in the American occupation zone).
 Auto Union's small DKW-badged cars had sold well during the 1930s, and were generally too small and slow to have been commandeered by the German military during the war or by the armies of the occupying powers after it.
 Many pre-war DKWs survived the war and in December 1945 it was possible to create in Ingolsadt the "Central depot for Auto Union replacement parts" (“Zentraldepot für Auto Union Ersatzteile GmbH “).
 The longer term outlook for any form of German manufacturing industry remained at this stage unclear, and Auto Union's plant, located in the Soviet zone, was out of reach.
 But with financing from the Bavarian Regional government and Marshall Plan funding, it was possible to create in September 1949 a new company in West Germany called Auto Union GmbH, and based at the Ingolstadt parts depot.
-Richard Buhn was the company's first boss.
+Richard Bruhn was the company's first boss.
 At this stage automobile production was established in a rented factory several hundred kilometers to the west, in Düsseldorf, but in due course it would be possible to finance and built a car plant at the new company's spacious site in Ingolstadt.
 The first Ingolstadt-produced Audi car would emerge from the factory, by now owned by the Volkswagen group, in 1964, the year of Bruhn's death.